-000: Write Mode 001: Page Erase Mode 011: Read Mode
+000: Write Mode

+- 001: Block/Page Erase Mode

+- 011: Read Mode

-110: Flash memory Erase/Write function Enable Mode
+- 110: Flash memory Erase/Write function Enable Mode

-Other values: Reserved
+- Other values: Reserved

 These bits are used to select the Flash Memory operation modes.
 Note that the "Flash memory Erase/Write function Enable Mode" should first be successfully enabled before the Erase or Write Flash memory operation is executed.
+When these bits are set to "001", the "Block erase" mode is selected for BS66F340C while the "Page erase" mode is selected for BS66F360C.